Frequently Asked Questions

 13. Do you offer any scholarships or financial aid?

 Ivy Seed Academy offers three different scholarship categories to support students’ development based on student merit and financial need.
-Please email if you think you may be eligible.

 1. Ivy Seed Diversity Scholarship